-I have been asked by several people what method I use to choreograph my pole routines, so I thought it would be worthwhile to do an Ask Peach post.
+I have been asked by several people what method I use to choreograph my pole routines, so I thought it would be worthwhile to do a post.
 Of course, this is just MY process and what works for me in particular, so you may find certain techniques that help and some that you would rather swap for a different method, it is entirely up to you.

 Here is how I choreograph a pole routine: